Recently updated on: October 21, 2023

-However, even if you knew that you didn’t have the money for the activity, you still decided to go because you felt that you would miss out or be left out.
+However, even if you knew you didn't have the money for the activity, you still decided to go because you felt you would miss out or be left out.

-If your answer is yes, you are a victim of financial peer pressure, influencing you to act according to your group and spend the money you may not have.
+If you answer yes, you are a victim of financial peer pressure, influencing you to act according to your group and spend the money you may not have.

 So, why is it important to be careful with peer pressure that will affect your personal finance?

 Peer pressure is the influence of our peers or people we see at the same as our 'level.'
 This can include our friends, classmates, colleagues, and family members of the same age group.

 In effect, we may change our behavior, habits, and interests to conform to what our peers do, which can positively or negatively impact our lives.

 This may also be connected to why Jim Rohn said that we are the average of the five people we spend the most time with.